ande3577/redmine_dont_inherit_subtask_priority/README.markdown

 Prevent a parent issue from inheriting the priority of its subtasks.
 Issues that have already had their priorities changed will NOT be changed back

 It is compatible with versions 2.4.x and 2.5.x.
 Other versions may or may not work.

+Since this is a somewhat hacky implementation, it is highly to be broken in future redmine versions.

 Please report issues to:
   https://github.com/ande3577/redmine_dont_inherit_subtask_priority/issues